 1. Well managed layout – Space is not wasted.
 Example – too many hallways.
 Location of the washer/dryer should not be inside a bedroom.

 2. Walls – Ideally two bedrooms should not share a common wall between them.
 It is much nicer to have one bedroom on one side and the other bedroom across from it.

 3. Amount of lighting – Having a window in the Master bedroom for more lighting is a must.
-However, sliding doors where light comes through should be avoided.
+However, sliding doors where the light comes through should be avoided.
 It is also essential to have lighting or extra lighting in walk-in-closets.